Ramsey Heights

 The Ramsey Heights nature reserve is located on the edge of the village and the larger Woodwalton Fen National Nature Reserve is 2 mi to the southwest of the village.

 Despite its name, the village is low-lying and straddles the zero-metre contour line in the flat fenland.

 History

+On 22 November 1940, a Supermarine Spitfire, flown by Pilot Officer Harold Penketh, crashed into Holme Fen.

-In October 2015, a dig to recover a WW2 Spitfire fighter plane was carried at Holme Fen.
+In October 2015, archaeological work to recover the Second World War Spitfire was undertaken.
 The dig's project director was Stephen Macauley of Oxford Archaeology East (OAE).
 A film of the dig was shown at the Great Fen's Countryside Centre, Ramsey Heights on 27 September 2019.